 “nearly all of the members of the Florida Tomato Growers Exchange – representing over 90% of the industry – are participating in the FFP.
 Therefore, all farmworkers harvesting Florida tomatoes for those growers are covered under the Fair Food Program.
 These growers employ approximately 30,000 workers at any given moment during the season and, due to high turnover, between 80,000 and 100,000 workers over the course of a season.”

-Utilizing a “human rights based code of conduct” that emcompasses six main elements, the FFP is monitored by an independent third party not-for-profit, the Fair Foods Standards Council (FFSC), directed by former New York Supreme Court Justice the Honorable Judge Laura Safer Espinoza.
+Utilizing a “human rights based code of conduct” with six main elements, the FFP is monitored by an independent third party not-for-profit, the Fair Foods Standards Council (FFSC).
+FFSC is directed by former New York Supreme Court Justice the Honorable Judge Laura Safer Espinoza.
 Espinoza ensures everything on the fields and otherwise is in order and in compliance with that code of conduct.
 Within the code, firstly, corporate buyers participating in the FFP never pay farmworkers directly (a misconception of both Wendy’s and Publix).
-A premium, FFP’s penny-per-pound premium, is paid that is incorporated into the overall price, participating buyers are paying for their tomatoes as they always have, just with a premium for those buyers who wish to take part and be billed that way; this is similar to any fair trade product premium.
-The other logistics are handled downward functioning as a pay increase amongst farmworkers, it is a line item bonus as a result of buyers such as Whole Foods Market and Taco Bell taking part in the penny-per-pound premium initiative.
+A premium, FFP’s penny-per-pound premium, is paid that is incorporated into the overall price of the produce.
+Participating buyers are paying for their tomatoes as they always have, just with a premium for those buyers who wish to take part and be billed that way; this is similar to any fair trade product premium.
+The other logistics are handled downward functioning as a pay increase among farmworkers; it is a line item bonus as a result of buyers such as Whole Foods Market and Taco Bell taking part in the penny-per-pound premium initiative.
 CIW’s Fair Food premium is heralded for generating over $30 million between January 2011 and October 2018 that were then paid into the program.

 Other elements of the code of conduct include a zero tolerance policy for sexual assault and forced labor, there are health and safety committees, consistent auditing on the farms by the FFSC, and the CIW hosts on the farm on the clock worker-to-worker education sessions for farmworkers (and guests) so that they may become aware of their rights, new or old, as well as their responsibilities.
 There is also a 24 hour hotline that the FFSC staffs, “a worker-triggered complaint resolution mechanism” that investigates complaints that have been made, creates corrective action plans, and if needed, a suspension of a farm’s Participating Grower status affecting its ability to sell to participating buyers.